 Scooters and Power Wheelchairs

-Scooters are not allowed for indoor use, but can be used in the grounds and on the HandyDart.
+Scooters are not allowed for indoor use, but can be used on the grounds.
 Power wheelchairs may be used indoors with permission and an annual OT assessment.
 Permission is based on demonstrating a need and safe operation.

 We have a policy of least restraint, which means limiting the resident’s freedom of movement is a last resort and will be discussed with physician and family before implementing.
 Restraints include using belts, ties, or trays to keep someone in a chair or side rails to keep someone in bed.

 Glacier View Lodge is a non-smoking facility.
 We strongly recommend investigation of smoking cessation programs with your relative’s physician prior to admission.
 Visitors are not permitted to smoke on the premises.

 All electrical appliances brought into a resident’s room should be CSA approved.